morpho-org/morpho-optimizers/README.md

 Refer to the `env.example` for the required environment variable.

-Tests are run against a fork of the Polygon Mainnet, which allows us to interact directly with Cream.
+Tests are run against a fork of the Polygon Mainnet, which allows us to interact directly with Aave or Cream.
 Note that you need to have an RPC provider that have access to Polygon.
 We aim a test coverage > 90% of all functions.

 ⚠️ Tests cannot substituted to coverage as the coverage command as contracts are compiled without optimization and can alter some patterns.